Corp Naomh: Cap and crest

 The semicircular cap is 12 cm high.
 It consists of a hollow bronze casting decorated front and back with human and animal figures, with an openwork crest running along its upper border.
 The front side contains a bearded cleric surrounded by horsemen and birds, and the reverse shows two confronted animals and foliate coils.
 Although the reverse was once as decorated as the front, it is now severely damaged and has significant losses.
 The shape of the reverse echoes that of the front, but contains an extra border between the crest and figurative panels, composed of hatched bands.
 It contains a series of much thinner confronted animals with hind legs extending forwards.
-The crest is of bronze and decorated on both sides with three-loop running-knot interlace patterns in openwork. and lined at the top with a plain-ridge upper-border.
+The crest is of bronze and decorated on both sides with three-loop running-knot interlace patterns in openwork and lined at the top with a plain-ridge upper-border.

 Cleric

-The cap is dominated by a central figure standing in full-face profile.
+The cap is dominated by a central figure standing in full profile.
 His body reaches the full-length of the cap and the top is within the crest and the back of his head protrudes into the reverse.
 He is assumed to be an ecclesiastic based on his clothing, the fact he is holding a book, and that he is partially bald – a contemporary short-hand for indicating clerics or monks.
 Given his similarities to the figures on the 11th-century Soiscél Molaisse reliquary, several scholars have suggested that he is one of the Four Evangelists.
 The figure is in low relief and poor condition: his face is badly worn and his lower body contains three large puncture holes from later rivets.
 The remaining discernable facial features include his mouth and nose, one eye, and his beard.
 He wears a full-length and according to Bourke a "wing-like" tunic or cloak rendered with cross hatching on enamel and niello, and an undergarment with similar borders at the lower hem.
 Raised diagonal bands divide the robe into four sections, between which are decorative panels containing incised (marked with cuts) herringbone, basket-weaved hatched and chevron patterns.
 His shoes have pointed toes, high tongues and elaborate ankles; a triquetra knot design is placed above each foot.
-The pattern between his legs was probably a ring-knot, but is now punctured by a rivet hole.
+The pattern between his legs was probably a ring-knot but is now punctured by a rivet hole.

 His shoulders have circular ornaments and cross hatchings resembling early versions of the Orthodox cross.
-The 19th-century historian William Frazer described these and their "equal-rayed limbs" as an examples of the then "popular and universally worn" Patrick's Cross type, which he said were "distinctive emblems of Christian teaching ... [that were a] recognised badge of those who possessed rank in the Celtic churches".
+The 19th-century historian William Frazer described these and their "equal-rayed limbs" as an example of the then "popular and universally worn" Patrick's Cross type, which he said were "distinctive emblems of Christian teaching ... [that were a] recognised badge of those who possessed rank in the Celtic churches".
 Other early works containing similar designs include figures on a stone cross from Meigle, Scotland, and the 12th-century Irish Saint Manchan's Shrine.
 Above the circular ornaments are triangular shapes, possibly representing Celtic brooches.